Meghan Markle Is ‘Going Crazy’ Over Losing The Limelight, British Radio Host Claims

 A British radio host has claimed that Meghan Markle is “going crazy” over the fact that she is not receiving much press while Prince William and Kate Middleton have won headlines during their three-day tour of the United Kingdom.

-As was covered by The Daily Express, TalkRADIO presenter Mike Graham made the comments while talking to royal biographer Angela Levin.
-The topic first came up after the pair noted that the Sussexes appeared to leak details about their hope to start their own awards list on the first day of the Cambridge’s journey.
+As was covered by The Daily Express, TalkRADIO presenter Mike Graham made the comments to royal biographer Angela Levin.
+The topic first came up after the pair noted that the Sussexes appeared to leak details about their hope to start their own awards list on the first day of the Cambridges’ journey.

-Graham claimed that the Duchess of Sussex was likely the driving factor behind the decision to release those details because he believed that Prince Harry would be happy to relinquish the limelight.
+Graham claimed that the Duchess of Sussex was likely the driving factor behind the decision to release those details because he believed that Prince Harry would be happy to relinquish the spotlight.

 “I get the sense that Harry if he wasn’t with her would be quite happy to disappear from view and quite happy to live a relatively quiet life,” he said.

-However, the radio host said that he was under the impression that the prince’s former Suits star wife was much more conscious about her levels of fame.
+However, the radio host said he was under the impression that the former Suits star was much more conscious about her level of fame.

 “But she can’t bear that,” he continued, going on to claim that the focus on the Cambridges would likely make the duchess angry.

-“She will be driven even madder today by seeing William and Kate doing a three-day UK tour; traveling by train and meeting people,” he added.
+“She will be driven even madder today by seeing William and Kate doing a three-day UK tour; travelling by train and meeting people,” he added.

 “They will be all over the papers this week.
 That will make her crazy,” he concluded.